Text

 A

-Use Google Translate on your phone — it is fast, generally accurate for routine discharge content, and she appears to understand most of what you say based on her responses.
+Use Google Translate on your phone — it is fast, generally accurate for routine discharge content, and he appears to understand most of what you say based on his responses.

 D-09 CRITICAL GAP: App-based translation fails for clinical discharge.
 "Translation assistance" obscures the gap.
 Anticoagulation errors → readmission in days.